WHAT FUJITSU ASPIRES TO BE

 The Fujitsu Group has cooperated with regional communities—who are important stakeholders for us—to pursue unique activities in each region in Japan and around the world.
 From now on, in order to achieve our purpose which was newly established in 2020, we will promote our activities in Japan and overseas in a more integrated manner, and take the trust we have built in regions up to this point and elevate it to a global level.
 In order to solve the challenges facing society, we will create greater value by focusing on areas where we can maximize our business strengths.
 Furthermore, we will continue to create significant value by developing and enhancing systems for quantitatively assessing the impact of our activities in Japan and overseas, and by implementing a cycle to review and improve our activities.

-FY 2019 Performance
+FY 2021 Performance

-Total Amount of Investments for Social Contribution Activities
+Total Amount of Investments for Community Activities

 Employee Volunteer Activity Support System